-Jean Todt Biography
+Jean Todt: Biography highlights

 As an after-dinner speaker, Todt engages with his audience by presenting insights from his successful career in motorsport about teamwork and performance.